pf274/SyncService/README.md

 Read and ReadAll operations need a getCloudCopies method.
 This returns an array of resources from your server.
 Each resource is an object with the same key/value pairs as mentioned in `newResourceInfo`.

 ### Initialization
 Before you can start the sync service, you must call SyncService.initialize().
-The function takes several parameters:
+The function takes four parameters:
 - `getCloudSyncDate` - should return the user's sync date from your server, or null if the call fails.
 - `commandMapper` - should take in the command name, the resource id, and the resource info.
 It should return either an instance of one of your command classes, or null.
 The resource info contains the same information as `newResourceInfo` mentioned above.
 - `saveToStorage` - This function should accept a `name` parameter specifying what it should name the document in your storage system, along with a `data` parameter specifying what should be saved.